 Docuseries

-All activities of the project, from casting to residencies and performances, will be fully documented step by step by a film production team that will capture the various stages of the artistic residency.
+All the project’s activities, from casting to artistic residencies and performances, were followed step by step by a film production team that documented the various stages of the residency.

-The collected material will be used to produce a docuseries in 2 seasons with a total of 24 episodes, showcasing the making of each artistic performance: from casting to daily life during the 15-day residency, leading up to the backstage moments just before the performance, and finally the performance itself.
+The collected footage was used to produce a two-season docu-series with a total of 24 episodes, telling the full making-of story of each artistic performance: from casting and daily life during the 15-day residency, to the backstage moments just before the show, and finally, the performance itself.

-The docuseries, released on an international streaming platform, will be a powerful vehicle for promoting Italian cultural heritage and showcasing the artists involved.
+The docu-series, presented at the Prix Italia on 21 October 2025, will serve as a powerful vehicle for the promotion of Italian cultural heritage and the artists involved.

 keyboard_arrow_up